Road safety has been controversial for some Amish

 A few other groups have reached other compromises, such as the Amish at Ashland, Ohio, who use a less-gaudy grey triangle outlining a much smaller orange triangle within.

-History of the SMV controversy
+History of the SMV Triangle controversy

 The controversy over the Slow Moving Vehicle triangle has seen Amish end up in court as defendants.
 A number of cases have taken place, with conservative Amish preferring to be named in legal action than to back down.
 The highest-profile case was Minnesota vs. Hershberger, considered by the Supreme Court in 1990.